Understanding Tokens in Language Models

 - Truncate long responses: Set max tokens to limit response length

-For more practical advice on getting the most out of your token usage, see our guide on maximizing your initial credit.
+For more practical advice on getting the most out of your token usage, see the model cost guide.

 Token Limits and Context Windows